 Drink and snack machines are available in the waiting area for friends and family.
 Complimentary coffee is also available.
 Visitors are prohibited from eating in patient areas.

 After you are admitted into Lowery A. Woodall Outpatient Surgery Center, you will be asked to wait in the lobby until called by your admitting nurse.
 Patients are admitted in order of their surgery schedule, not on a first-come, first-served basis.

 You will be called, then taken to your room to prepare for your procedure.
 At this time, we will provide instructions on changing into a cloth gown and whether you will be able to leave on any undergarments or socks.
 This will depend on the procedure you are having.

-Due to Covid-19, only the patient’s driver is allowed in the pre-op area unless a child is under 10, then both parents can be present.
+Only one adult visitor is allowed in the pre-op area unless a child is under the age of 18, then both parents or two adults can be present.
 A visitor pass will be given to the visitors with you, and they can only enter with a pass.
 Personal medical information will be reviewed on the day of surgery.
 If you would like that to be done in private, please let the receptionist know at check-in so that family and friends will not be welcomed into the pre-op area until after the interview.
 It is very important for your safety to give complete and honest answers to these questions.
 An anesthesiologist and operating room nurse then will ask some of the same questions regarding your medical history.

 At least one parent of minors should remain in the center while his or her child is in surgery.
 (Please be courteous not to eat or drink in front of the children.)

 Immediately after your surgery, you may be transferred to the recovery room, sometimes referred to as Phase 1 Recovery.
 You will be returned to your room to be with your family when you no longer require oxygen, you are awake and you can tolerate any discomfort or nausea.